 Advisory for Peak Hours and Bike Accommodation

-Suppose you want to hop on a Line 72-Killingsworth/82nd Ave Eastbound and are hesitant about your bike’s safety.
+Suppose you want to hop on Line 72-Killingsworth/82nd Ave Eastbound and are hesitant about your bike’s safety.
 Fear not!
 These buses come equipped with comfortable and safe bike racks.

-Alternatives for Bike Riders During peak Hours
+Alternatives for Bike Riders during Peak Hours

 See Related: Can You Bring a Bike on Rapid Ride A Line Bus Metro?
 Transportation Guidelines